imtiyazhariyani/imtiyazhariyani/README.md

 ## 🧬 About me

-I am a PhD candidate at **UC Irvine** working at the intersection of **evolutionary genomics, reproductive biology, and computational biology**.
+I am a PhD candidate at **UC Irvine** working at the intersection of **evolutionary genomics, computational biology, and AI-assisted bioinformatics**.
 My research focuses on how gene and transposable element expression evolve across cell types, especially in the _Drosophila_ germline.

+Alongside my PhD, I have gained industry bioinformatics experience through internships at Amgen and Zoetis, where I have worked on large-scale sequencing analysis, reproducible workflows, and genomics tool development.

 I enjoy building reproducible pipelines, analyzing high-dimensional biological data, and translating complex genomic patterns into clear biological stories.
+I am also interested in using AI tools and agentic workflows to make bioinformatics more efficient, reproducible, and accessible.

 ---

 ## 🔬 Current focus

 * Single-cell and single-nucleus RNA-seq analysis
-* Transposable element expression at family and locus resolution
-* Chromatin regulation, especially H3K9me2 and germline repression
-* Comparative genomics across species and strains
+* Comparative genomics across cell types and species
+* Transposable element expression in the germline
 * Bioinformatics tooling for scalable biological discovery

 ---